Xilinx/Vitis-AI/src/vai_quantizer/vai_q_pytorch/README.md

 ### Install from source code

 Installation with Anaconda is suggested.
 And if there is an old version of vai_q_pytorch in the conda enviorment, suggest you remove all its related files before install the new version.
+When utilizing a server with an ROCM GPU, it is advisable to refrain from manual source code installation.
+Instead, the endorsed method is to work within the official vai_q_pytorch docker container.

 To install vai_q_pytorch, do as follows: